romeshl/CLI-for-MongoDB-Mission-5-Phase-1/README.md

 **Listing_transactions.js** - This file contains all the CRUD operations for Listings collection.
 It imports ListingsCollection.js file and exports all the functions to CLI.js.

+**trademe.listings.json** - This file contains the seed data to be added to an empty database.

 ## Instructions